projektvpn/projektvpn/README.md

 echo 'net.ipv4.conf.default.forwarding=1' | sudo tee -a /etc/sysctl.conf

 # Configure the IP that your end of the TUN should have
+# On some systems you need to use /etc/network/interfaces.tail instead
 sudo tee -a /etc/network/interfaces <<EOF auto tun0 iface tun0 inet static